Folate is found in a wide range of foods including vegetables, legumes, eggs, and fruit. It is also known as vitamin B-9.

-Some studies even suggest that high folate status might promote progression of cancer that is already present, such as a study in rats that showed how supplementation can cause tumor growth.
+Some studies even suggest that high folate status might promote progression of cancer that is already present, such as a study in rats that showed how supplementation can

 When taken long before colorectal cancer is diagnosed, high folate intake is associated with a lower risk of colorectal cancer.

-However, it should be noted that taking folic acid supplements once precancerous lesions develop did not appear to lower the risk of colorectal cancer in this study.
+However, it should be noted that taking folic acid supplements once precancerous lesions develop

 The ability of the body to absorb, use, and retain folate varies between among foods and is difficult to measure.